icasimpan/ismael.casimpan.com/content/links.md

 ### Others
 * [DBeaver](https://dbeaver.io) - Universal Database Tool
+* [Matomo - Opensource alternative to Google Analytics](https://matomo.org/) - used by Ethereum Remix

 ## Practical Frameworks
 * [HTMLy](https://www.htmly.com) - flat-file CMS that allows you to create a fast, secure, and powerful website or blog in seconnds.